This post may include affiliate links.

 And again, this isn’t selfish.
 It’s literally deciding what you can and can’t handle.
 And learning you personal limits for your own physical and mental wellbeing.
 Because like anything, there’s only so much we can fit on our plate.

-This section deserves a post on it’s own.
-It’s one of the biggest and most difficult parts of self care.
+This is one of those self care ideas that deserves a post on it’s own.
+It’s one of the biggest and most difficult parts self care ideas.
 But it’s also the most important.

 There are some people that we keep in our lives because we feel like we have too.
 Usually this is family.
 As the the old saying goes – you can choose friends, but you can’t choose family.